REQUIRED MATERIALS

 1. PRINT THE PATTERN

-- Print the tote bag pattern in full size (downloadable from the tab at the top of the page).
+- Print the tote bag pattern at actual size (downloadable from the tab at the top of the page).

-- Then place and hold the pieces on the leather skin using masking tape.
+- Then place and hold the pieces on the leather hide using masking tape.

-Make the different stitching holes by striking a round punch (Ø 1 and maximum Ø 1.5 mm) with a mallet.
+Make the various sewing holes by striking a round punch (Ø 1 and maximum Ø 1.5 mm) with a mallet.

-The center-to-center spacing of the stitching holes is 6.5 mm.
-You can use the Deco Cuir 5-hole punch with removable dies to speed things up.
+The center-to-center distance of the sewing holes is 6.5 mm.
+You can use Deco Cuir's 5-removable-prong punch to go faster.

-Adjust the final points with a simple round cookie cutter.
+Adjust the last points with a simple round punch.

-Do not drill or cut parts P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.
+Do not punch or cut pieces P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.

-*For saddle stitching, you must mark the stitch points with a stitch marker after cutting and/or assembling the pattern pieces (step 3).
-Don't hesitate to consult our complete guide.
+*For saddle stitching, you need to mark the stitch points with a pricking iron after cutting and/or assembling the pattern pieces (step 3).
+Do not hesitate to consult our complete guide.

 3. CUT THE LEATHER PIECES

-Cut out the leather pieces with a craft knife, following the pattern lines.
-Reminder : do not pierce or cut pieces P8 and P7 (large model) / P6 and P7 (small model) which will be lined in step 6.
+Cut the leather pieces with a utility knife, following the pattern lines.
+Reminder: do not punch or cut pieces P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.

 4. MAKE THE BAG HANDLES

-Apply leather contact adhesive to the reverse side of the 2 P3 pieces.
+Apply contact adhesive for leather to the back of the 2 P3 pieces.

-Next, cut 2 pieces of approximately 54.5 cm of strand and glue them to the center on the back of each P3 piece.
+Next, cut 2 pieces of cord approximately 54.5 cm long and glue them centrally to the back of each P3 piece.

 Then, fold the handle back on itself (align the holes).